cloudbees-days/sda-k8s-best-practices/labs/tls/tls.md

    replicaset.apps/cert-manager-cainjector-6885996d5   1         1         1       169d
    replicaset.apps/cert-manager-webhook-59dfddccfd     1         1         1       169d
    ```
-5. Now we will create a staging cert-manager Issuer that will dynamically - a cert-manager CRD that is configured to dynamically issue certs for properly configured Ingresses.
+5. Now we will create a staging cert-manager [Issuer](https://docs.cert-manager.io/en/latest/reference/issuers.html) - a cert-manager CRD that is configured to dynamically issue certs for properly configured Ingresses.
 The Issuer that we are creating will obtain signed [x509 certificates](https://en.wikipedia.org/wiki/X.509) from [Let's Encrypt](https://letsencrypt.org/) (a free and automated Certificate Authority) using the [Automated Certificate Management Environment (ACME) protocol](https://en.wikipedia.org/wiki/Automated_Certificate_Management_Environment).
 In the Cloud Shell code editor create a file named ***letsencrypt-staging-issuer.yml*** in the ***cert-manager*** directory with the following contents, replacing the email value with your own:
    ```yaml
    apiVersion: cert-manager.io/v1alpha2
    kind: Issuer